Unmatched level of mass resolution and sensitivity

 Ultra fast and efficient closed-loop cooling system

-The newly designed sample holder provides high flexibility in terms of sample size and permits full sample movement in all stage axes during sample cooling or heating.
+The dedicated heating and cooling sample holder provides high flexibility in terms of sample size and permits full sample movement in all stage axes during sample cooling or heating.

 Complete mobility of all stage axes incl. rotation and tilt